-Note.-Those works which do not draw wire but which roll rods are indicated by the word "rods" placed after their names.
+Note.-Those works which do not draw wire but which roll rods are indicated by the word "rods" placed after their names; all others draw wire.
 For a more complete description of the rod mills see the list of rolling mills.